slowernews/wisdom-tldr/chapters/chapter_1_self.md

 For some of you, you must make the conscious decision that you are going to change your story.
 No matter where you are in your life, you have the power to change everything in an instant.

-If you want to be successful then you must take full responsibility for everything in your life and everything not in your life.
-Your results are yours and yours alone.
-Your choices determined the body, bank account, and relationships that you have right now.

-Take Extreme Ownership. why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.

 You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.

-> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 > *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive.' -- Howard Thurman*

 <!--
 bravery is learned -> micro-bravery, start small
 -->

+---
+# 1.1 - On foundations

+### On accountability

+If you want to be successful then you must take full responsibility for everything in your life and everything not in your life.
+Your results are yours and yours alone.
+Your choices determined the body, bank account, and relationships that you have right now.

+Take Extreme Ownership. why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.